*Note - the Enrollment report is only available on Instruct (formerly InfoLit Modules products)

 - An enrollment logged during the configured time frame will be counted in that time frame.

 - Note: Term filters were applied during February 2018.
 Enrollments logged by students prior to that date are not included in the filter options.

 - This will be available for enrollments where a student accessed via their LMS.

 - If a student accessed via a non-LTI method (direct link or embedded multimedia) - the Learner filter will only be available if they completed the Quiz form and supplied their name/email address.

 How are students counted in these reports?

 Students who access via direct link, proxy/IP, or referring URL authentication (for example, via a proxy-authenticated link used on a LibGuide) are counted as anonymous users—each time they open a new session, they will be counted once.
-For example, a student who accesses the Modules via a LibGuide is created as a new session and counted as one enrollment.
+For example, a student who accesses Instruct via a LibGuide is created as a new session and counted as one enrollment.
 As long as their session is open, their activity is counted under the same enrollment.
 If the student closes their session, then re-opens a new session the following week, they are counted again as a new enrollment.

 Note: A way to get a clearer view of enrollment data is filter to view only LMS courses in your data, so that you know students are only counted once.
 We are also investigating an improvement to allow filtering by referrer (your LMS, LibGuides, or other places where the multimedia may be embedded).